 Experience required: None.

-Average pay: $10 to about $17 per hour, with the average being $13.00 per hour according to Payscale.
+Average salary: $10 to about $17 per hour, with the average being $15.43 per hour according to Payscale.

-For many, they don’t have the time or the adequate skills to put together a well crafted, interview-winning resume.
+Many job-seekers don’t have the time or the adequate skills to put together a well-crafted, interview-winning resume.
 This is where a professional resume writer comes in who can put this together in good time.

-If you’re wondering how to get started, putting together resumes for friends and family is a great way to get started in addition to selling your services on online marketplaces such as Upwork.
+If you’re wondering how to get started, putting together resumes for friends and family is a great way to begin, in addition to selling your services on online marketplaces.
+You can do this type of remote work part-time or full-time once you get enough clients.

-Experience required: Understanding of hiring practices in a corporate environment.
+Experience required: Understanding of hiring practices in a corporate environment and good writing skills.

-The key thing to remember with graphic design is that while technical skills can be developed over time, developing a “good eye” for how to bring colors, elements and, themes together will be what sets you apart.
+The key thing to remember with graphic design is that while technical skills can be developed over time, developing a “good eye” for colors, elements, and themes will be what sets you apart.

 Experience required: No design school necessary, but pros depend on tools such as Adobe Illustrator and Photoshop.